Elmea/Procedural-planets/README.md

 ## Parameters

 A lot of parameters are involved in the creation of the tree.
 I will let you discover.
-But once you have finished tweaking the parameters, don't forget to press the "Generate Tree" button.
+But once you have finished tweaking the parameters, don't forget to press the "Generate Tree" button.<br/>
 ![](ReadMeAssets/Parameters.png)<br/>

 ## Mesh

-Once you are satisfied with your settings, you can save the mesh with the button "Save Mesh".
+Once you are satisfied with your settings, you can save the mesh with the button "Save Mesh".<br/>
 ![](ReadMeAssets/SavedMesh.png)<br/>

 ### Tech used